ibrahim-negib/threat-hunting-scenario-tor/threat-hunting-scenario-tor-event-creation.md

 DeviceNetworkEvents
 | where InitiatingProcessFileName in~ ("tor.exe", "firefox.exe")
 | where RemotePort in (9001, 9030, 9040, 9050, 9051, 9150)
-| project Timestamp, DeviceName, InitiatingProcessAccountName, InitiatingProcessFileName, RemoteIP, RemotePort, RemoteUrl
+| project Timestamp, DeviceName, InitiatingProcessAccountName, InitiatingProcessFileName, RemoteIP, RemotePort
 | order by Timestamp desc

 DeviceFileEvents